near-ndc/gov/framework-v1/ratification-and-election-process.md

 TODO: this

-There will be 2 proposals in a StakeWeight Ranking smart contract: one for House of Merit and the second one for Council of Advisors.
+There will be 2 proposals in a Ranking smart contract: one for House of Merit and the second one for Council of Advisors.
 Each proposal will be filled with a list of candidates who are running for elections.

 Each account from the _Voting Body_ will be able to cast 1 vote and support maximum 10 candidates by dividing his/her stake credits between the candidates.
 Contract tally will happen in real time: candidates will be sorted by rank in the smart contract.
 In the House of Merits proposal, top `15` candidates will be selected as the members of the house.
 Similarly, top `7` will be selected for Council of Advisors.